onetribeyoyo/grails-validate-config/README.md

         expected = [ "p":123, "d":"foobar", "q":"/dev/null" ]
     }

-Then (usually in `BootStrap`) call
+Then (usually in `BootStrap`) to set defaults for missing expected properties call

     grailsApplication.config.validateExpectedProperties()

-to set defaults for missing expected properties. and call
+To check for required properties call

 grailsApplication.config.validateRequiredProperties()

-to check for required properties  A `ConfigurationException` will be thrown is any are missing.
+A `ConfigurationException` will be thrown when required properties are missing.

 See the sample app at https://github.com/onetribeyoyo/validate-config/tree/master/example .